infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Research Papers/Global/The Impact of Institutionalization on Child Development_Kim Mclean.md

 - Using a [[disinhibited attachment disturbance scale]] *[Assessment Tools](Assessment%20Tools)* which contained three items similar  to those used by Chisholm (1998; Chisholm  et al., 1995), O’Connor et al. (1999) found  that approximately 20% of Romanian children  adopted between 6 and 24 months of age had high scores on the scale compared to approximately 10% of Romanian children adopted  before 6 months of age and 2% of a group of  children adopted within the United Kingdom.
 - Unlike the findings for intellectual development and for other behavior problems,  there is disagreement among studies as to whether there is a relationship between the length of  time that children have spent in orphanages  (or their age at adoption) and the amount of  indiscriminate friendliness they display.
-	- O’Connor and his colleagues found modest correlations at both 4 years (O’Connor, et al., 1999) and 6 years of age (O’Connor, Rutter, et al.,  2000) between duration of deprivation (age at adoption) and children’s scores on disinhib-  ited attachment behaviors in the U.K. group.
+	- O’Connor and his colleagues found modest correlations at both 4 years (O’Connor, et al., 1999) and 6 years of age (O’Connor, Rutter, et al.,  2000) between duration of deprivation (age at adoption) and children’s scores on disinhibited attachment behaviors in the U.K. group.
-	- They pointed out, however, that some chil-  dren who were adopted after 2 years in Romania showed no signs of disinhibited attachment behaviors and other children who were  adopted within the first 6 months of life showed  signs of the behavior
+	- They pointed out, however, that some children who were adopted after 2 years in Romania showed no signs of disinhibited attachment behaviors and other children who were  adopted within the first 6 months of life showed signs of the behavior
 -   In an attempt to better understand indiscriminate friendliness, **researchers have examined particular correlates that may be associated with this behavior,** focusing on aspects  of the institutional environment, child characteristics, and family characteristics.
 	-  In the Canadian sample Chisholm (1998) found that  high scores on indiscriminate friendliness 3 years postadoption were positively correlated  with the child having been a favorite in the  institution.
 	- Other measures of the quality of  institutions, **were unrelated to children’s indiscriminate friendliness**. for example